ChameleonCloud/docs/source/technical/baremetal.rst

 with ``sudo``.
 To completely switch user and become root, use the ``sudo su - root`` command.

+.. attention:: ``cc-checks`` is only available on legacy CentOS7 images!

 Connecting via serial console
 -----------------------------